Ragura/dinkcreference/docs/guide/procedures.md

 The following should be noted about custom procedures:
 - Custom procedures called both externally and from within the same script will run on their own script number.
 Called procedures will not have access to previously declared local variables.

 - Calling custom procedures can randomly cause the calling script to continue past `}` and into code afterwards.
 In some cases it may even continue past a `return;`.
 A solution to this is using `goto` at the end of the calling procedure, and jump to the end of the script.
-Check out [Jumps](./control-structures.md#Jumps) use `goto`
+Check out [Jumps](./control-structures.md#Jumps) for how to use `goto`
 :::

 ## Global procedures